ToJans/tojans.github.com/content/blog/haskell-s-controversial-FTP-proposal.md

 ## So what is controversial about this proposal?

 People come from different backgrounds.
-When you talk about a `list`, people new in Haskell think about an `array`, and they can imagine what is happening.
+When you talk about a `list`, people new in Haskell think about a sequence, and they can imagine what is happening.

 However, due to the new signature (i.e. the `Foldable` thing), people new to Haskell might have a hard time to get started with Haskell, because they need to learn about the concept of `Foldable` first, so the barrier of entry is getting larger.